What We Do

 Our volunteers give their time free-of-charge and provide general and specific information along with personal support to people who are facing end-of-life planning and decision-making.
 We provide information and support regarding end-of-life choices and options.
 Our goal is to help facilitate choices that reflect the wishes and values of the person living with the disease.
 We believe that if individuals do not have complete information about the pros and cons of various end-of-life options, they will not be able to advocate for themselves and make an informed decision.

 We can help with effective ways to communicate with health care providers, as well as members of their own families who may have difficulty accepting the patient’s end-of-life choices.

 Medicine still has a long way to go in meeting the needs of patients at the end of life, ensuring to the best of their ability, a peaceful and pain-free death consistent with the patient’s values and wishes.
 Thankfully, California passed the End of Life Option Act, also known as medical aid in dying.
 However, we still find that most people facing end of life decisions do not know of the law or all their options and therefore are unable to make educated, informed end-of-life decisions.
 Our mission is to help ensure that all Californians who are eligible for the law are able to access the law if they wish.

 We can help you learn more

-Our goal is to help ensure that people are able to receive the information, support and advocacy they need to experience the death they wish.
+Our goal is to help ensure that people are able to receive the information and support they need to advocate for and experience the death they wish.
 To request volunteer support, please fill out this form online.

 Request Volunteer Support